Associate Professor, PhD, MPH (Emory University)

 Sarah S. Willen, PhD, MPH is Associate Professor of Anthropology at the University of Connecticut and Director of the Research Program on Global Health and Human Rights at the university’s Human Rights Institute.
 A former NIMH Postdoctoral Fellow in Global Health and Social Medicine at Harvard Medical School, she holds a PhD in Anthropology and an MPH in Global Health, both from Emory University.
 She is a two-time recipient of the Rudolf Virchow Prize from the Critical Anthropology of Global Health Caucus of the Society for Medical Anthropology.

-Willen has authored over 35 articles and book chapters on issues of migration and health, health and human rights, social justice mobilization, medical education, and other topics, including recent pieces in the Lancet (“Syndemic Vulnerability and the Right to Health”), Health and Human Rights Journal (“Health Is a Human Right — at CDC?”), Medical Anthropology Quarterly (“Do ‘Illegal’ Migrants have a Right to Health?
-Engaging Ethical Theory as Social Practice at a Tel Aviv Open Clinic”), and Social Science and Medicine (“How is health-related “deservingness” reckoned?
-Perspectives from unauthorized im/migrants in Tel Aviv”).
+Willen has authored over 35 articles and book chapters on issues of migration and health, health and human rights, social justice mobilization, medical education, and other topics, including recent pieces in the Lancet (Syndemic Vulnerability and the Right to Health), Health and Human Rights Journal (“Health Is a Human Right – at CDC?”), Medical Anthropology Quarterly (“Do Illegal Migrants have a Right to Health?
+Engaging Ethical Theory as Social Practice at a Tel Aviv Open Clinic”), and Social Science and Medicine (How is health-related “deservingness” reckoned?
+Perspectives from unauthorized im/migrants in Tel Aviv).
 She is editor or co-editor of three books and five special journal collections.
-Her book Fighting for Dignity: Migrant Lives at Israel’s Margins (2019) was recently published by the University of Pennsylvania Press.
+Her book Fighting for Dignity: Migrant Lives at Israel Margins (University of Pennsylvania Press, 2019), was awarded the 2019 Shapiro Prize for Best Book in Israel Studies by the Association for Israel Studies.

 (2019) Fighting for Dignity: Migrant Lives at Israel’s Margins.
 Philadelphia: University of Pennsylvania Press.